drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/03.off-site-gateways/04.handling-ipn/docs.md

 #### What does the `onNotify()` method do?
 The `onNotify()` method processes the notification request.
 It can create new payments or update existing payments.
 Typically, it will update the state of a payment based on the information in the request.
 If the state is set to *completed*, the amount of the payment will be included in the "total paid amount" for the order.
 The `onNotify()` method does not need to (*and should not*) touch the parent order.
 When the payment is saved in the `onNotify()` method, the total paid amount for the order will be automatically updated, based on all payments associated with the order.

+If the payment is declined, the payment gateway should ***not*** create a payment entity.
+The only time a declined payment should be created is if the payment gateway utilizes async payments – like ACH or authorizations which take 24 hours to clear.
+Payment entities should be created only if the payment is successful or pending.

 You may also want to log the request or other message, especially if the request was invalid.

 The `onNotify()` method should return a [Symfony Response] or NULL to return an empty HTTP 200 response.